Reverse Lookup List by Purpose

 Please check the following:

-- Click Build & Test from the VRChat SDK menu and check if VRChat launches properly.
+- Click Build & Test from the VRChat SDK menu and check that the VRChat window opens.

-If it does not launch, please check the following:
+If it does not open, please check the following:

 - In the Builder tab of the VRChat SDK, check that Build Type is set to